-- After the report has been received by Student Services' staff, students are distributed to among the faculty/adjuncts where they provide outreach to the students. - Staff will reach out to students by email, phone and in-person contact. - If a student does not respond after 2 points of contact, the early alert will be considered closed due to lack of response from the student. - All attempts of outreach by staff will be documented in the banner system under SPACMNT - For any other updates on your submitted alert(s) please contact Eastern's Student Program Advisor at 304-434-8000 ext.
+- After Student Services' staff has received the report, students are distributed among the adjunct faculty to provide student outreach. - Staff will reach out to students by email, phone and in-person contact. - If a student EDs not respond after two points of contact, the early alert will be considered closed due to a lack of response from the student.

+- All attempts of outreach by staff will be documented in the banner system under SPACMNT - For any other updates on your submitted alert(s), please contact Eastern's Student Program Advisor at 304-434-8000 ext.
 9261 or VACANT.